Our Farms, on Sompting Estate

 The map at the foot of this page shows where each farm is.

-is on the west side of the Estate, north of the A27 up Lambleys Lane (so named because it leads to some pastures on Upton Down called Lambs’ Leys).
+This farm is on the west side of the Estate, north of the A27 up Lambleys Lane (so named because it leads to some pastures on Upton Down called Lambs’ Leys).
 It includes the downland which can be seen from the village, west and north of St Mary’s Sompting church.
-In the years up to 2000 it was still a mixed farm, with cattle and arable crops such as winter wheat, but only small numbers of sheep (Mrs Coleman’s prize Southdowns flock).
+In the years up to 2000 it was still a mixed farm, with some cattle and mostly arable crops such as winter wheat, but only small numbers of sheep (Mrs Coleman’s prize Southdowns flock, which is still on the Estate).

-The farm has two small woodlands: the larger one, Titch Hill Wood or 'The Mountain', was planted by the Estate in the late 19th century, mainly with beech and larch.
+Titch Hill was our oldest farm in the high downs.
+The farmhouse was built in 1761 and later enlarged; we will offer farmhouse B&B there from summer 2023.
+The farm has several small woodlands: Titch Hill Wood or 'The Mountain', just south of the farmhouse, was planted by the Estate in the late 19th century, mainly with beech and larch.
 After it was severely damaged in the 1987 Great Storm, some replanting was done but it became overrun with Sycamore which, while good for firewood, does not offer much to wildlife.
 Since 2000 the Estate has refreshed the woodland planting to include 10 coppice coupes (each half hazel), with glades and forestry paths in between.
 We have gradually been planting more trees to expand the woodland area on this farm.

 Although formerly based at the farmhouse opposite St Mary's Church, the farm of this name is now almost entirely south of the A27 and is mainly arable farmland growing crops such as wheat or barley.
-Frank Grantham is the contractor carrying out farming operations for the Tristram family's farming business Church Farm (Sompting) LLP on this area together with his farmland at Old Erringham.
-The Estate is seeking to develop a new Regenerative Farming plan for Church Farm as a whole.
+The farm is managed by the same Estate farm team as at Titch Hill Farm, and on the same principles.

-The lower lying ground used mainly for grazing and hay on the east and west sides, and on the south side down by the railway, is farmed by Frank Grantham and the eastern pastures are designated as a Local Wildlife Site.
+The lower lying ground used mainly for grazing and hay on the east and west sides, and on the south side down by the railway, is well suited to cattle grazing.
+The eastern pastures are designated as a Local Wildlife Site.
 In 2019, the EPIC project, a partnership between the Estate and the Ouse and Adur Rivers Trust, created a new stream course across this farmland.

 Yew Tree Farm